 A cookie is a small file of letters and numbers that is downloaded on to your computer when you visit a website.
 Cookies are used by many websites and can do a number of things, eg remembering your preferences and counting the number of people looking at a website.

 When you first visit our site only necessary cookies are loaded.
-Our cookie banner gives you the option of accepting all cookies or only accepting certain kinds of cookies by using the "cookie settings" button.
+Our cookie banner gives you the option to decline all cookies, accept cookies or only accept certain kinds of cookies or by using the "cookie settings" button.
 You cannot opt out of necessary cookies which are needed to maintain functionality.

 **Cookies in Use on this site